featurehealth/featurehealth.github.io/_pages/about.md

 ## Our Services

-We focus on providing strategic guidance rather than just implementation.
+We specialize in helping healthcare organizations translate data into meaningful impact.
+Our work goes beyond implementation—we provide strategic guidance to ensure your data efforts are clinically relevant, analytically sound, and operationally feasible.

 Our services include:

-* Data strategy development and roadmapping
-* Technical architecture review and recommendations
-* Analytics approach validation and optimization
-* Strategic advising for data science teams and projects
-* Technical due diligence and assessment
+- Health data **strategy development and roadmapping** to build a minimum viable product.
+- **Technical architecture review** with a focus on healthcare data systems and interoperability.
+- **Validation and optimization** of analytics approaches for use cases such as risk stratification, treatment effectiveness, and population health.
+- **Identifying and prioritizing data sources** such as EHR, claims, and other clinical data, based on project goals, availability, and technical or regulatory constraints.

 ## About Our Founder